FIVE FROM FINLAND: Meaningful accessories

 “We’re not measuring stress or blood pressure, as MyJemma isn’t an activity band or a fitness tracker,” explained CEO and co-founder Marko Kallio.
 “We want to be an instrument for increasing feelings of closeness and happiness in people’s lives.”

-A hobby rider herself, Salmi knows first-hand about deep emotional bonds between humans and their horses.
+A hobby rider herself, Salmi knows first-hand about the deep emotional bonds between humans and their horses.
 With her horsehair jewellery, the designer helps her customers in transforming this close owner-pet relationship into something concrete and sophisticated.

 All nannasalmi design pieces are handmade according to customers’ individual wishes and, as a rule, using the horsehair they provide.